httpssans/EventsDAPP/README.md

 # Events DApp
 A decentralized application (DApp) for managing event RSVPs on the Ethereum blockchain.
 Users can create events with voting options and images, RSVP with a 0.1 ETH fee, and view event details transparently.
-Built with Solidity, React, Tailwind CSS, Web3.js, and Vite.
+Built with Solidity, React, Tailwind CSS, JSX, Web3.js, and Vite.

 ## Features